Alachisoft/NCache-Samples/dotnetcore/IDistributedCache/README.md

 ### Introduction

 This sample illustrates the use of a distributed cache.
-This sample demonstrates the scenario described in the [Work with a distributed cache in ASP.NET Core].
+This sample demonstrates the scenario described in the [Work with a distributed cache in ASP.NET Core](https://www.infoworld.com/article/3342120/how-to-use-ncache-in-aspnet-core.html).

 It uses a partitioned cache named, 'demoCache', which is registered on your machine upon the installation of NCache.

 To start or re-register this cache later, you can use NCache Web Manager or NCache command line tools.

 ### Prerequisites